visdesignlab/upset2/README.md

   - `sets`: A very short description of what the sets are in the data.
 Ex: Movie Genres
   - `items`: A very short description of what the items in the data are.
 Ex: Movies
 - `horizontal`: Boolean value describing whether or not the plot is horizontal.
 Defaults to `false`. *Note* this value is not used by UpSet 2.0 but may be used to generate text descriptions.
-- `firstAggregateBy`: Describes the first aggregation state.
-Defaults to `None`.
+- `firstAggregateBy` (string): Describes the first aggregation state.
+Defaults to `"None"`.
 Possible values:
-  - `None`: No first level of aggregation.
+  - `"None"`: No first level of aggregation.
-  - `Sets`: Aggregate by which rows contain each set.
+  - `"Sets"`: Aggregate by which rows contain each set.
-  - `Degree`: Aggregate by the Degree (set membership count) of the rows.
+  - `"Degree"`: Aggregate by the Degree (set membership count) of the rows.
-  - `Deviations`: Aggregate by positive and negative deviation.
+  - `"Deviations"`: Aggregate by positive and negative deviation.
-  - `Overlaps`: Aggregate by the minimum specified overlap degree.
+  - `"Overlaps"`: Aggregate by the minimum specified overlap degree.
 - `firstOverlapDegree`: Describes the first aggregation's degree of overlap required.
 This is only used if `firstAggregateBy` is set to `Overlaps`.
 Defaults to `2`.
-- `secondAggregateBy`: Describes the second (nested) aggregation state.
-Must be `None` if `firstAggregateBy` is set to `None`.
-If `firstAggregateBy` is *not* `None`, this value *cannot* be the same as `firstAggregateBy`.
+- `secondAggregateBy` (string): Describes the second (nested) aggregation state.
+Must be `"None"` if `firstAggregateBy` is set to `"None"`.
+If `firstAggregateBy` is *not* `"None"`, this value *cannot* be the same as `firstAggregateBy`.
 Possible values:
-  - `None`: No first level of aggregation.
+  - `"None"`: No first level of aggregation.
-  - `Sets`: Aggregate by which rows contain each set.
+  - `"Sets"`: Aggregate by which rows contain each set.
-  - `Degree`: Aggregate by the Degree (set membership count) of the rows.
+  - `"Degree"`: Aggregate by the Degree (set membership count) of the rows.
-  - `Deviations`: Aggregate by positive and negative deviation.
+  - `"Deviations"`: Aggregate by positive and negative deviation.
-  - `Overlaps`: Aggregate by the minimum specified overlap degree.
+  - `"Overlaps"`: Aggregate by the minimum specified overlap degree.
 - `secondOverlapDegree`:  Describes the second aggregation's degree of overlap required.
 This is only used if `secondAggregateBy` is set to `Overlaps`.
 Defaults to `2`.
-- `sortVisibleBy`: Describes the sorting of the visible sets (above the intersection matrix).
-Defaults to `Alphabetical`.
+- `sortVisibleBy` (string): Describes the sorting of the visible sets (above the intersection matrix).
+Defaults to `"Alphabetical"`.
 Possible values:
-  - `Alphabetical`: Sort from A - Z. *Note* Only A - Z sorting is supported.
+  - `"Alphabetical"`: Sort from A - Z. *Note* Only A - Z sorting is supported.
-  - `Ascending`: Sort based on size, low to high.
+  - `"Ascending"`: Sort based on size, low to high.
-  - `Descending`: Sort based on size, high to low.
+  - `"Descending"`: Sort based on size, high to low.
-- `sortBy`: Describes the sorting of the subset rows.
-Defaults to `Size`.
+- `sortBy` (string): Describes the sorting of the subset rows.
+Defaults to `S"ize"`.
 Possible values:
-  - `Size`: Sorts the plot by the subset size (cardinality) rows.
+  - `"Size"`: Sorts the plot by the subset size (cardinality) rows.
-  - `Degree`: Sorts the plot by the degree (set membership) of the rows.
+  - `"Degree"`: Sorts the plot by the degree (set membership) of the rows.
-  - `Deviation`: Sorts the plot by the calculated deviation.
+  - `"Deviation"`: Sorts the plot by the calculated deviation.
 See [the original 2014 paper](https://vdl.sci.utah.edu/publications/2014_infovis_upset/) for more information about deviation and how it is calculated.
   - `Set_{Set Name}`: Sort the plot by Degree (Ascending), but always sort subsets containing the provided set first.
 For example, a dataset containing movie genres could be sorted by `Set_Comedy`.
   - `Any attribute`: Sort the plot by the calculated mean of an attribute value.
-For example, if the dataset contains an attribute named `ReleaseDate`, sorting by `ReleaseDate` would use the calculated average release date for the items in the rows.
+For example, if the dataset contains an attribute named `ReleaseDate`, sorting by `"ReleaseDate"` would use the calculated average release date for the items in the rows.
-- `sortByOrder`: The order to sort the plot.
+- `sortByOrder` (string): The order to sort the plot.
 This is simply an order indicator, the actual sort type is defined in `sortBy`.
 Possible values:
-  - `Ascending`: Sort from low to high
+  - `"Ascending"`: Sort from low to high
-  - `Descending`: Sort from high to low
+  - `"Descending"`: Sort from high to low
-  - `None`: This should only be used if `sortBy` sorts by a set (ex: `Set_Comedy`).
+  - `"None"`: This should only be used if `sortBy` sorts by a set (ex: `Set_Comedy`).
 This is because there is only one possible direction for this sorting method.
 - `filters`: An object that defines which subsets (rows) are shown in the UpSet plot.
   - `maxVisible` (number): The maximum degree (set membership count) that a subset can have and still be shown.
 Defaults to `6`.
   - `minVisible` (number): The minimum degree (set membership count) that a subset must have and still be shown.
 Defaults to `0`.